StefH/AspNetCore.Security.Auth0/README.md

 1. **Single Page Application**:  used to authenticate the user in a SPA
 2. **Machine to Machine**: used by this project to read users + profile (AppData)

+See the [wiki : HowTo](https://github.com/StefH/AspNetCore.Security.Auth0/wiki/HowTo) for more details.

 ## C# Project changes

 ### appsettings.json